nxp-mcuxpresso/mcuxsdk-doc/boards/MCX/mcxw71evk/releaseNotes/topics/what_is_new.md

 # What is new

-The following changes have been implemented compared to the previous SDK release version \(25.12.00-pvw1\).
+The following changes have been implemented compared to the previous SDK release version \(25.12.00-pvw2\).

 -   **Bluetooth LE Host Stack and Applications**

     ### Added
-    -   **Experimental Monitoring Advertisers** feature in Bluetooth LE Host
+	-   Monitoring Advertisers support in fsci_black_box and BleShell applications
-    -   **Experimental Randomized RPA** feature in Bluetooth LE Host
-    -   Application defines for default connection and default advertising tx power

-    ### Improved
-    -   Miscellaneous applications updates
-    -   Central applications now wait for status of Encrypt procedure in case of bonded device
-    -   Documentation miscellaneous updates
-    -   Updated armgcc ld linker files to take gUseInternalStorageLink_d flag value into consideration

     ### Fixed
-    -   Memory issue when setting scan response data would return an error status from the LL
-    -   Set advertises with the public address, overwritten by a previously used random address on receiving the Advertising Set Terminated event
+	-   Missing handler for Version2 of the Set RPA Timeout command

     -   Details can be found in github repository **nxp-mcuxpresso/mcuxsdk-middleware-bluetooth-host/CHANGELOG.md**.